Azure/application-gateway-kubernetes-ingress/README.md

 ## Usage
 Refer to the [tutorials](docs/tutorial.md) to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.

+## Annotations
+The Kubernetes Ingress specification does not allow all features of Application Gateway to be exposed through the ingress resource.
+Therefore we have introduced application gateway ingress controller specific annotations to expose application gateway features through an ingress resource.
+Please refer to the [annotations](docs/annotations.md) to understand the various annotations supported by the ingress controller, and the corresponding features that can be turned on in the application gateway for a given annotation.

 ## Reporting Issues
 The best way to report an issue is to create a Github Issue for the project.
 Please include the following information when creating the issue:
 * Subscription ID for AKS cluster.